-Looking for some healthy snack inspiration for little ones?
+Looking for some nutritious snacks for little ones?
 Here we’ve got a variety of balanced healthy toddler snacks that are fun and easy to prepare.
 Many are make-ahead options as well so perfect for taking on the go!

 For those of us with little ones, we know how hard it can be to constantly come up with new, fun and creative ways to serve up different foods.
 Snacks can be especially challenging since we’re often on the go and so many of the convenient options available in the store are highly processed.

-We want easy, but we also want healthy, am I right?!
+We want easy, but we also want healthy snacks, am I right?!

-I strongly believe in limiting the processed and packaged foods and instead sticking with wholesome and fresh foods and homemade goods wherever possible to control what’s actually going into little one’s meals and snacks.
+I strongly believe in limiting processed and packaged foods and instead sticking with wholesome and fresh foods and homemade goods wherever possible to control what’s actually going into our little ones’ meals and snacks.

 But let’s face it.
 Some days, it can be SO hard to come up with ideas!

-Today, we’ve got a whole slew of ideas for healthy toddler eats, but first, let’s chat about some common snacking questions.
+Today, we’ve got a whole slew of ideas for healthy toddler snack ideas, but first, let’s chat about some common snacking questions.